MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/overview.md

 experience if the command-line tool could participate in the PowerShell pipeline and take advantage of the parameter behaviors that are part of PowerShell.

-Crescendo provides a framework to rapidly develop PowerShell cmdlets that amplify command-line tools, regardless of platform.
-The goal of a Crescendo-based module is to create PowerShell cmdlets that use a command-line tool, but unlike that tool, return PowerShell objects instead of plain text.
+Crescendo provides a framework to rapidly develop PowerShell cmdlets that _amplify_ command-line tools, regardless of platform.
+The goal of a Crescendo-based module is to create PowerShell cmdlets that use a command-line tool and, unlike that tool, return PowerShell objects instead of plain text.

 ## How Crescendo works